agda/agda/doc/user-manual/language/cubical.lagda.rst

   sucInjEq′ = apEq λ { (suc n) → n ; zero → zero }

-Definitions which rely on principles incompatible with Cubical Agda (K, injectivity of type constructors) will not compute on transports.
+Definitions which rely on principles incompatible with Cubical Agda (K, injectivity of type constructors) will never compute on transports.
 Note that enabling both Cubical and K is not compatible with ``--safe``.

 Absurd clauses do not need any special handling (since the transport of